adonisjs/v5-docs/content/api/database/query-builder.md

 ```

 ## Helpful properties and methods
-Following is the list of properties and methods that you may need occasionally when trying build something on top of the query builder.
+Following is the list of properties and methods you may occasionally need when building something on top of the query builder.

 ### client
-Reference to the instance of the underlying [database query client](/api/database/query-client).
+Reference to the instance of the underlying [database query client](./query-client.md).

 ```ts
 const query = Database.query()
 console.log(query.client)
 ```

+---

 ### knexQuery
 Reference to the instance of the underlying KnexJS query.